 The insertion loss is the level of noise reduction as a result of abatement.
-The desirable insertion loss is 10 dBA or more; however, the minimum insertion loss should be 5 dBA for an impacted receiver for abatement to be considered feasible.
-If a sound barrier can meet the desired insertion loss for a cost of \$35,000 or less per benefited receiver site, the barrier is considered cost reasonable.
+The desirable insertion loss is 10 dBA or more; however, the minimum insertion loss should be 5 dBA for an impacted receiver for abatement to be considered reasonable.
+If a sound barrier can meet the desired insertion loss for a cost of \$42,000 or less per benefited receiver site, the barrier is considered cost reasonable.
 The statewide average unit cost (per square foot) and the upper limit of the cost per benefited receiver to be used in determining cost reasonableness is established by the Environmental Management Office.
-As of the printing of this update the unit cost is \$25 per ft for ground mounted sound barriers and the upper limit of the cost per benefited receiver is \$35,000.
+As of the printing of this update the statewide average unit cost of sound barriers to be used in the calculation of the cost/benefited receiver is \$30.00/ft.
 The PD&E manual should be referenced for the latest unit cost update.
-Additional costs such as required additional right of way, special drainage features, special bridge support and special foundations associated with the installation of a sound barrier should be included if appropriate.
-If these special features increase the cost per benefited receiver above \$35,000, the decision whether or not to provide a barrier must be made in consultation with the District Environmental Management Office and FHWA.
+Additional costs such as required additional right of way, special drainage features, special bridge support and special foundations associated with the installation of a sound barrier should be added to the unit cost if appropriate.
+If these special features increase the cost per benefited receiver above \$42,000, the decision whether or not to provide a barrier must be made in consultation with the District Environmental Management Office and FHWA.
 Any decision to eliminate a sound barrier from consideration based on the additional cost of special features will require clear demonstration that the need for such special features are associated only with the sound barrier and cannot be mitigated by other considerations.

 If a minimum of 5 dBA insertion loss cannot be achieved at a receiver, that receiver is not benefited; therefore, it cannot be considered in the cost effective calculation to determine the reasonableness of that barrier.
-The noise specialist should investigate the scenarios required to meet the noise abatement criteria carefully by adjusting the length and/or height of the barrier to achieve the desirable insertion loss of 10 dBA at \$35,000 or less per benefited receiver particularly where design changes or the consideration of special features require cost or abatement level reanalysis.
+The noise specialist should thoroughly investigate the scenarios required to meet the desirable insertion loss of 10 dBA at \$42,000 or less per benefited receiver particularly where design changes or the consideration of special features require cost or abatement level reanalysis.

-Section 32.5, Design of Sound Barrier Walls, provides structural design criteria and procedures, and horizontal clearance requirements.
+Section 32.6, Structural Design, provides structural design criteria and procedures, and horizontal clearance requirements.
 Under normal conditions sound barriers shall not exceed the following heights: